openfun/jitsi-meet-torture-rocket/docs/load_tests/2022-02-23-little-load/Load-test-2022-02-23-little-load.md

 We asked for approximatively 10 friends to come and activate their camera and microphone in the same meeting.

-As an additionnal load, we strarted 15 internet browser tabs on 2 laptops which were receiving audio and video.
+As an additionnal load, we started 15 internet browser tabs on 2 laptops which were receiving audio and video.

 The test began at 3:30 PM (UTC) and stopped at 4:00 PM (UTC).